 Excess hair or hair in undesirable places is a common cosmetic issue for many people.
 Excess hair occurs most often as a result of genetics, but the DLC Team will first rule out any possible medical cause of excess hair growth.

-DLC is fortunate to have the latest technology available to permanently treat unwanted hair, with the Lumenis Lightsheer INFINITY.
 Laser hair removal is one of the most common cosmetic procedures performed nationwide, and it can be both safe and effective.
-It should be performed by a provider with an excellent understanding of the anatomy of the hair follicle and one who knows how to select the correct laser and energy settings for every skin type.
+DLC is fortunate to have the latest technology available to reduce unwanted hair, with the Lumenis Lightsheer INFINITY.
+Our providers have a proficient understanding of the anatomy of the hair follicle and know how to select the correct laser and energy settings for every skin type.
 The goal in laser hair removal is to induce permanent damage to the hair follicle using laser energy.
 Hairs that best absorb laser energy are those that are coarse and darkly pigmented.

 Laser hair removal requires multiple treatments.
-At any given time, only a portion of the hairs in any area are in the growing phase and thus vulnerable to the laser.
-At your initial treatment visit, the hairs that are not in the growing phase are not affected by the laser.
-Treatments are spaced apart so that, when these hairs ultimately enter the growing phase, they will be treated during a future treatment.
-For most body areas, a minimum of five treatments are necessary to achieve optimal results.
+At any given time, only a portion of the hairs in any area are in the active growing phase and thus vulnerable to the laser.
+The hairs that are not in the growing phase are not affected by the laser.
+For most body areas, a minimum of five to ten treatments are necessary to achieve optimal results.

 Leg Vein Treatment

 Spider veins are visible, thin blood vessels, red or blue in color, just beneath the skin surface.
 They are most common on the legs.
 Spider veins tend to cause no symptoms and are primarily a cosmetic concern.
 Pregnancy, genetics, and aging are the main causes, but weight gain and sitting or standing for long periods contribute to their development.